-PP5 We are deeply concerned about the devastating impacts of the COVID-19 pandemic on human lives and health, as well as on economies and societies, further threatening our ability to achieve the 2030 Agenda for Sustainable Development and the Sustainable Development Goals and are aware that we face recurring risks of future pandemics if we maintain the current patterns of interaction with nature.
+PP5 We are deeply concerned about the devastating impacts of the COVID-19 pandemic on human lives and health, as well as on economies and societies, further threatening our ability to achieve the 2030 Agenda for Sustainable Development and the Sustainable Development Goals, while recognizing the disproportionate impact of the pandemic on developing countries in this regard,-and are aware that we face recurring risks of future pandemics if we maintain the current patterns of interaction with nature.
+Commented [H2G1]: This paragraph needs to reflect the outcomes of Glasgow in a balanced manner, and should express support to Egypt's hosting of the upcoming climate COP 27 in Sharm el-Sheikh.